tim-one/tim-one.github.io/psf/silly.md

 This page will not have a temperate tone.
 I believe posting that list was all of unjust, immoral, and unethical.
 I will not pretend otherwise.
 It's bullying, and it's wrong.

-> what is asserted without evidence may be dismissed without consideration
+"What can be asserted without evidence can also be dismissed without evidence." - Hitchens's razor

 Any system of "justice" that won't even bother to present evidence is not a system of justice at all.
 Stalin-era show trials were more transparent and fair-minded.